Current plans for development are as follows:

 |Jan 2017||Release prep.||Development|

 |Mar 2017||Closed/Open Beta||

 Obviously this is a volatile and exciting time.
 People will be starting to get their hands on Apparance, I can begin conversations with people about collaborations, involvement, and potential funding scenarios.
 It is also the time when the money is getting tight and I have started contract work so I can continue to support my family.
 I would like to be able to continue to work on the project full time, but this is a luxury at this stage and a mixture of contracting and development will hopefully be possible and keep development ticking along in the absense of full funding.

 Update: I have landed a long term near-fulltime role that allows me to also spend some time working on Apparance.
 This will hopefully be a happy medium between income and project, and who knows what working at this new company will turn up...

 The first public release of the tools are out for people to play with which hopefully will generate more interest and ultimately build a community around the project.
 See the release page for more.

-Apparance has so far been a solo project, in development for over five years (part time until May 2016 when I was able to switch to full-time development).
+Apparance has so far been a solo project, in part-time development since 2012 (with 10 months full-time in 2016).
 Going forward it will need to become bigger than just myself, it's going to need you to fully realise the vision.
 There are a variety of ways this can happen, and I'm not ruling any out at this stage, some thoughts are:

 - Beta testers - I'm keen to get as many people on board, trying out the tools and tech, as possible.
 To see what it can do, stretch it, and help define goals and plan features.